JetBrains/kotlin-web-site/pages/community/kotlin-nights.md

 ## Organiser is Responsible for

-1. Location and all required event production,вщсо including comfortable venue.
+1. Location and all required event production, including comfortable venue.
 Please, make sure
   * All the participants are aware of the exact date, place and starting time of the event.
 It’s good tone to have at least 30 minutes before  your event for the participants gathering;
   * There is enough place as well as food and beverages, in case you provide, for everyone.
   * You have a plan with your speakers: schedule, topics and abstracts of the talks, equipment for the presentations.